NSLS-II/edrixs/README.rst

        $ make
        $ make install

-  There will be problems when using gfortran with MKL, so we recommend ifort+MKL or gfortran+OpenBLAS.
+  There will be problems when using gfortran and f2py with MKL, so we recommend gfortran+OpenBLAS.
 Be sure to compile arpack-ng with the same mpif90 compiler and BLAS/LAPACK libraries. libedrixsfortran.a will be generated, which will be used when building python interface.
   The executable .x files will be installed in bin directory.
 Add the following line in .bashrc or .bash_profile file,

     .. code-block:: bash